semprag/semprag.github.io/editors.md

     -----

     Sometimes reviewers accept review requests via email and don't go through the system.
-In such a case, the shepherd should go to the Review page and click "WILL DO THE REVIEW", thus recording the agreement.
+In such a case, the shepherd should remind the reviewer to accept the request within the system, thus recording the agreement.

-6. If a reviewer doesn't respond within 3 days, resend the request.
-If they do not respond within a week, cancel the request, chiding them for not responding, and move on to alternate reviewers.
+7. If a reviewer doesn't respond within 4-5 days, try contacting them directly from your own email system at the most updated address you can find for them.
+Sometimes review requests from the OJS system go to spam, or reviewers have changed email address and not updated their information in the system.
+If they do not respond to a second mail, cancel the request and move on to alternate reviewers.

-7. The usual deadline for reviews is four weeks.
+8. The usual deadline for reviews is four weeks.
 We sometimes adjust this a bit if needed, keeping in mind that we really want to have a decision made within 60 days of submission.
 As the deadline approaches or passes, we often need to nudge reviewers.

-8. When the reviews are in, the shepherding editor drafts a decision.
-For the first few times, you should consult with LMcN and KJS.
+9. When the reviews are in, the shepherding editor drafts a decision.
+Normally, we circulate draft decisions to the entire editorial team.
+Any associate editor is free to comment on decisions if they have something relevant to observe.
 Note that our modal decision by far is "Reject" with varying degrees of warmth encouraging a resubmission.
 We rarely issue "Revise and resubmit" (only if the path to a successful revision is so clear that we could write the revision ourselves).
 Read the Author and Reviewer Guidelines for more info: <http://info.semprag.org/author>, <http://info.semprag.org/reviewers>.
 These documents are in progress; please ask questions, make recommendations for changes, etc. You'll probably see other decisions go by on email and so you'll see how we do things in practice.

-9. The decision is sent to the author, cc’ing all-editors.
-We also send a copy of the decision to the reviewers.
-If the manuscript has not been submitted in anonymous form or contains clear indications that the authors do not care about an anonymous review process, the reviewers can be bcc’ed on the letter of decision.
-Else, a version without identifying information should be sent to the reviewers separately, including in the author letter something along the following lines: "A copy of this email with identifying information removed will be sent to the three anonymous reviewers."
-[Again, all these emails can be sent out from the system or from a personal account.]
-The decision is recorded via the website.
+10. The decision is sent to the author, cc’ing all-editors.
+We also send an anonymized copy of the decision in a separate mail to the reviewers, placing them in bcc to preserve their anonymity.
+This latter message should be preface with something along the following lines: "A copy of this email with identifying information removed will be sent to the three anonymous reviewers."
+The decision should be sent via the website but you can send the copy to reviewers from your own email system.

 #### When you are ready to issue a "revisions required" decision (= conditional accept)

 With your "revision required" decision, please include this:

 > This is the stage for you to try and prepare the next and hopefully final version in accordance with our formatting guidelines: http://info.semprag.org/basics and http://info.semprag.org/style.
 Ideally, you would use our LaTeX style files, which are linked from that site.
-Please make sure to provide DOIs for everything in your bibliography that has DOIs.
+Please make sure to provide DOIs for everything in your bibliography that has a DOI.
 Pasting your bibliography into the form at https://doi.crossref.org/simpleTextQuery is a great way to find the DOIs if you don't already have them.
 If you have any technical issues, please contact production@semprag.org.

-If a file or files of supplementary material are involved, containing, for example, experimental data or computational code, the authors should be asked to host them at a reliable repository (such as Harvard Dataverse or Open Science Framework) and to link to them from their pdf, so that the Early Access version provides easy access to the material for readers.
+If a file or files of supplementary material are involved, containing, for example, experimental data or computational code, the authors should be asked to host them at a reliable repository (e.g., [Open Science Framework](https://osf.io) or Github) and to link to them from their pdf, so that the Early Access version provides easy access to the material for readers.

 #### When you are ready to accept the final version